gopsthv/Vendor_Performance_Analysis/README.md

 Average Inventory
 COGS
 Inventory Turnover
+📐 Key Business Metrics
+Gross Profit

+Gross Profit = Sales Revenue − Cost of Goods Sold

+For product-level analysis, Cost of Goods Sold was calculated using:

+COGS = Sales Quantity × Purchase Price

+Purchase prices were matched to sales using the product Brand.

+Profit Margin

+Profit Margin = Gross Profit / Sales Revenue × 100

+Profit margin was used to compare profitability across vendors and products independently of their overall sales volume.

+Average Inventory

+Average Inventory = (Beginning Inventory + Ending Inventory) / 2

+Average inventory provides the inventory base used when calculating inventory turnover.

+Inventory Turnover

+Inventory Turnover = COGS / Average Inventory

+A lower inventory turnover indicates that inventory is moving more slowly relative to the amount of inventory being held.

 📊 Power BI Dashboard

-The final analytical datasets were imported into Power BI to create a four-page interactive dashboard.
+The final analytical datasets were imported into Power BI to create a four-page dashboard.

-The dashboard uses DAX measures, KPI cards, filters, and multiple visualization types to present the analysis.
+The dashboard uses DAX measures, KPI cards, and multiple visualization types to present the analysis.

 1️⃣ Executive Overview